StevenB96/interview-question-answers-repository/Behavioral_&_Soft_Skills/Behavioral_&_Soft_Skills.md

 ___

-### 12. Give an example of when you took initiative or leadership in a project. / How would you handle incomplete or changing requirements in a project?
+### 12. Give an example of when you took initiative or leadership in a project. / How would you handle incomplete or changing requirements in a project? ✔

-Project references: Oman FM
+Project references: OFM

-On one project the “nearest embassy” logic was undefined.
-I documented options, but that slowed decisions, so I organised a face-to-face meeting with the client and project team.
-Bringing decision-makers together enabled a focused discussion of trade-offs.
+On one project (codename OFM), the “nearest embassy” logic was completely undefined.
+I documented potential options, but that slowed decision-making.
+Normally, I could apply my usual decision-making process, but because the logic was undefined and not an implementation issue, input had to come directly from the customer.

-Walking everyone through the trade-offs led to a quick clarification and a simple practical implementation.
-Development resumed with no further delay, and the client had confidence in the agreed approach.
+I organised a face-to-face team meeting to align internal stakeholders, followed by a session with the client.
+By walking everyone through the trade-offs, we quickly clarified the requirements and agreed on a simple, practical implementation.
+Development resumed with no further delay, and the client gained confidence in the approach.

-It showed that bringing the right people together can be the fastest way to resolve ambiguous requirements.
-That initiative prevented prolonged indecision and kept the project on schedule.
+This initiative prevented prolonged indecision, kept the project on schedule, and demonstrated that bringing the right people together can be the fastest way to resolve ambiguous requirements.

 ___

-### 13. How do you communicate complex technical concepts to non-technical stakeholders?
+### 13. How do you communicate complex technical concepts to non-technical stakeholders? ✔

+Project references: OFM

 I focus on outcomes, use simple analogies and visuals, and avoid jargon.
 I start with why something matters to the user or business, then show a short diagram or analogy to explain the mechanism in plain language.

-For example, explaining an ETL sync to non-technical stakeholders I called the website the “source of truth” and compared updates to a news feed refresh, then showed a simple diagram of the flow.
-That kept the discussion on user impact rather than technical detail and enabled quick alignment.
+**For example**, on a project (codename OFM), while explaining an ETL sync to non-technical stakeholders, I described the website as the “source of truth” and compared updates to a news-feed refresh.
+I also showed a simple diagram of the data flow.
+This kept the discussion focused on the user impact — automation and reliability — rather than technical detail, which helped the group reach quick alignment.

 This approach speeds decisions, reduces follow-up clarifications, and helps teams prioritise what drives user value.

 ___

 ### 14. Have you ever disagreed with a manager’s decision?
-What did you do?
+What did you do? ✔

+Project references: PB

-My manager proposed splitting boilerplate into multiple repos and automating admin-page generation.
+On a project (codename PB), my manager proposed splitting boilerplate into multiple repos and automating admin-page generation.
 I raised operational concerns — extra CI, secrets and limited practical benefit — and presented examples where modularisation helps.
 I framed my feedback as trade-offs rather than opposition.

 I respected the decision, helped implement it, and suggested a pilot approach so we could test value with limited risk.
 The initiative was later dropped, but the process taught me to present trade-offs clearly and propose measurable pilots before wide adoption.